AlexsLemonade/scpca-portal/api/scpca_portal/templates/readme_multiplexed.md

 ## Usage

 For instructions on using the RDS files, please see [FAQ: How do I use the provided files in R?](https://scpca.readthedocs.io/en/latest/faq.html#how-do-i-use-the-provided-rds-files-in-r) or [FAQ: What if I want to use Python instead of R?](https://scpca.readthedocs.io/en/latest/faq.html#what-if-i-want-to-use-python-instead-of-r)

+For information on how to use the demultiplexing results that the filtered data files contains, see the ["Getting started" section about multiplex samples](https://scpca.readthedocs.io/en/latest/getting_started.html#special-considerations-for-multiplexed-samples).

 ## Contact